 I have worked as a GP in Lambeth since 1989 and have been a partner at the Herne Hill Group Practice since 1996.

 In addition to my role as a GP, I have extensive experience in medical management, having held medical director roles in various NHS organisations since 1995.
 This has included health authorities, primary care trusts and strategic health authorities.
 I was a clinical advisor to the National Clinical Assessment Service and have been an appointed panellist to the General Medical Council.

 I have extensive experience in assessing and investigating concerns about clinical practice, primarily around doctors but also with multidisciplinary teams.

 I have been an undergraduate tutor for the King's College London medical school since 1991 and have been actively involved in undergraduate education.
 I am currently a clinical supervisor for Foundation Year 2 doctors.How to contact Dr Sadru Kheraj

 Cllr Jim Dickson - Lambeth Council

-Cllr Jim Dickson is Cabinet Member for Health and Well Being on Lambeth Council and Chair of Lambeth’s Shadow Health and Well Being Board, having previously been the Council's Cabinet Member for Finance and also its Leader.
-Jim began his career in the homelessness field and has worked as senior policy officer at the London Housing Unit advising public and private sector organisations on housing finance and regeneration issues.
+I am Cabinet Member for Health and Wellbeing at Lambeth Council and Chair of Lambeth’s Shadow Health and Wellbeing Board, having previously been the Council's Cabinet Member for Finance and also its Leader.
+I began my career in the homelessness field and worked as senior policy officer at the London Housing Unit, advising public and private sector organisations on housing finance and regeneration issues.

-He was a visiting lecturer in Housing and Politics at the University of Westminster and was a Director of Team Lambeth, the borough’s joint venture company achieving significantly improved public service contracts in Lambeth.
-He has represents Herne Hill Ward on Lambeth Council for 22 years.How to contact Cllr Jim Dickson
+I was a visiting lecturer in Housing and Politics at the University of Westminster and Director of Team Lambeth, the borough’s joint venture company, achieving significantly improved public service contracts in Lambeth.
+I have represented Herne Hill Ward for 22 years.How to contact Cllr Jim Dickson